-Today’s furniture makeover included a lot of planning and redesign, mainly but the JTS (aka, hubby or Junktion Technical Specialist).
+This furniture makeover included a lot of planning and redesign.
+I did the planning and redesign and the JTS (aka, hubby or Junktion Technical Specialist) made it all work.
 I couldn’t be happier with the way the Beverage Cabinet came together.
 Thanks honey.

 Then there was a bunch of loose veneer to glue down.
-In a few places the veneer had chipped off.
-But that’s okay because the little ripples and edges will look pretty distressed.
+In a few places the veneer had chipped off completely.
+But that’s okay because the little ripples and edges will look great distressed.
 I gave the cabinet a good cleaning before getting into the paint process.

 After mixing the paint I thinned it and poured it into my HomeRight Finish Max Paint Sprayer.
 I love this thing.
 There was no way I was going to brush paint the inside of that cabinet.
+Painting china cabinets, bookshelves, the interiors of buffets and cabinets, is hard work and time consuming.
 Work smarter, not harder.

 Once the paint was dry I distressed the edges and details with 3m Flexible Sandpaper 100 grit.